Match-attending Selangor FA fans must be staunch defenders of Red Giants' journey to restore former glory | Goal.com

 The fans have previously not hesitated to protest the club's previous management and squads when they made questionable decisions, but now that they have a half-decent board, it's only right that they switch the direction of their rebeliousness outwards, against those who seek to sabotage the club.
 At the same time, they have to ensure that the 60,000-seater Shah Alam Stadium is at least half-packed during every home game, to prove that they have the numbers.

-At the same time, the club would do well to have an attorney that is proficient in Court of Arbitration for Sport (CAS) matters on speed dial.
+Meanwhile, the club would do well to have an attorney that is proficient on Court of Arbitration for Sport (CAS) matters on speed dial.

 Follow Goal Malaysia's Instagram account!